ConradIrwin/pry-rescue/README.md

 ==================

 If you're running rubinius, or ruby-1.9, then you can use `pry-capture` alongside `pry-stack_explorer`.
-This gives you the ability to move `up` or `down the stack so that you can get a better idea of why your function ended up in a bad state.
-See example2.rb](https://github.com/ConradIrwin/pry-capture/blob/master/examples/example2.rb) to get a feel for what this is like.
+This gives you the ability to move `up` or `down` the stack so that you can get a better idea of why your function ended up in a bad state.
+Run [example2.rb](https://github.com/ConradIrwin/pry-capture/blob/master/examples/example2.rb) to get a feel for what this is like.

 Known bugs
 ==========